Gnosis-Builders/Resources/How-to-Guides/Validators/Guide-to-Running-a-Gnosis-Validator-on-DAppNode/README.md

 # Guide to Running a Gnosis Validator on DAppNode

 This tutorial will show how to run a Gnosis Validator on DAppNode.
-Because this tutorial uses a cloud server as an example, you may use your own hardware at home to implement it by following the same procedure.
+Because this tutorial uses a cloud server as an example, you may use your own hardware at home to implement it by following the same procedure or install DAppNode with ISO by following this [ISO installation guide](https://docs.dappnode.io/user/quick-start/core/installation/#iso-installation).

-This tutorial is available in [English](https://github.com/Gnosis-Builders/Resources/tree/main/How-to-Guides/Validators/Guide-to-Running-a-Gnosis-Validator-on-DAppNode), [Vietnamese](https://github.com/Gnosis-Builders/Resources/tree/main/How-to-Guides/Validators/Guide-to-Running-a-Gnosis-Validator-on-DAppNode/locales/VN).

 ### 1. Create a Docker droplet on Cloud Service
-Regarding the [Requirement for Running a Node from Gnosis Chain Official Document](https://docs.gnosischain.com/node/#requirements), we recommend your node having a CPU with at least 4 threads, at least 16 GB of RAM and NVMe SSD (preferred) or SATA SSD.
+Regarding the [Requirement for Running a Node from Gnosis Chain Official Document](https://docs.gnosischain.com/node/#requirements), we recommend your node have a CPU with at least 4 threads, at least 16 GB of RAM, and NVMe SSD (preferred) or SATA SSD.

-The recommended droplet that used in this tutorial is 32 GB Memory / 600 GB Disk - Ubuntu 22.10 x64
+The recommended droplet used in this tutorial is 32 GB Memory - 600 GB Disk - Ubuntu 22.10 x64

 ### 2. Connect to your droplet
 Copy ipv4 address of your droplet.
 Open the terminal and type `ssh root@<YOUR_DROPLET_IPV4_ADDRESS>`

 ### 3. Install DAppNode
-According the [installation guide of the DAppNode](https://github.com/dappnode/DAppNode), because droplet is running on the Ubuntu, DAppNode will be installed with scripts by following these commands in [Install DAppNode with scripts](https://github.com/dappnode/DAppNode#install-dappnode-with-scripts) as below
+According to the [installation guide of the DAppNode](https://github.com/dappnode/DAppNode), because the droplet is running on Ubuntu, DAppNode will be installed with scripts by following these commands in [Install DAppNode with scripts](https://github.com/dappnode/DAppNode#install-dappnode-with-scripts) as follows

 Get Prerequisites